Threepence (British coin): Elizabeth II threepences

 The physical dimensions of the brass threepence remained the same in the reign of Queen Elizabeth II.
 The effigy of the queen produced by Mary Gillick was used, with the inscription ELIZABETH II DEI GRA BRITT OMN REGINA F D used in 1953, and ELIZABETH II DEI GRATIA REGINA F D used in all other years.
-The reverse shows a Tudor portcullis with chains and a coronet, with the inscription THREE PENCE date.
+The reverse shows a Tudor portcullis with chains and a coronet, with the inscription THREE PENCE and the year of minting.
 This coin was produced in all years from 1953 to 1967, and in 1970 (in proof sets only).

-Following decimalisation, the brass threepence ceased to be legal tender after 31 August 1971.
+After decimalisation, the brass threepence ceased to be legal tender on 31 August 1971.

 The Commonwealth

 A three pence coin was also used in the pre-decimalisation currencies of Commonwealth of Nations countries such as Fiji, Australia, and New Zealand.
 It was called a tickey in South Africa and Southern Rhodesia.

 Building

 No. 1 Croydon was known for many years as the "threepenny bit building" for its resemblance to a stack of threepenny coins.
 After the coins were phased out (beginning in 1970) the building eventually gained a new nickname, the "50p building".